 To date, our PRC subsidiaries operating our training centers have not received any notifications which require them to obtain private school operating permits or approvals for non-academic after-school tutoring institutions from local competent authorities.
-As of the date of this annual report, one of our subsidiaries Qingdao Haili has obtained an operating permit for private school, but Qingdao Haili does not operate any of our training centers and none of our training centers have obtained an operating permit or approvals for non-academic after-school tutoring institutions from local competent authorities.
-If we inadvertently conclude that such permissions are not required but the regulators do not take the same view as we do, our training centers may be subject to various penalties, including fines, orders to promptly rectify the non-compliance, or if the non-compliance is deemed serious by the regulators, our training centers may be ordered to return course and service fees collected and pay a multiple of the amount of returned course and/or service fees to regulators as a penalty or may even be ordered to cease operations.
+As of the date of this annual report, two of our subsidiaries i.e., Jinan Nuobi and Qingdao Haili, have respectively obtained an operating permit for private school.
+Jinan Nuobi operates our junior art education business while Qingdao Haili has no business operation and operates no training center.
+Other than the junior art education business operated by Jinan Nuobi, none of our training centers have obtained an operating permit or approvals for non-academic after-school tutoring institutions from local competent authorities.
+If we inadvertently conclude that such permissions are not required but the regulators do not take the same view as we do, our training centers may be subject to various penalties, including fines, orders to promptly rectify the non-compliance, return course and service fees collected, pay a multiple of the amount of returned course and/or service fees to regulators as a penalty, and/or cease operations.
 If this occurs, our business, results of operations, financial condition and the value of our ADSs could be materially and adversely affected.
 See "Item 3.D.
 Risk Factors - Risks Relating to Regulations of Our Business - As PRC laws and regulations with respect to certain licenses and permissions are unclear and are subject to interpretations and enforcement of local governmental authorities, the Company, its subsidiaries and the VIE may be required to obtain additional licenses."